quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #fig-stream-recv-states title="States for Receive Streams"}

-The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) are created when the first STREAM, STREAM_DATA_BLOCKED, RST_STREAM, or MAX_STREAM_DATA (bidirectional only, see below) is received for that stream.
+The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) is created when the first STREAM, STREAM_DATA_BLOCKED, RST_STREAM, or MAX_STREAM_DATA (bidirectional only, see below) is received for that stream.
 The initial state for a receive stream is "Recv".
-Receiving a RST_STREAM frame causes the receive stream to immediately transition to the "Reset Recvd".

 The receive stream enters the "Recv" state when the sending part of a bidirectional stream initiated by the endpoint (type 0 for a client, type 1 for a server) enters the "Ready" state.

-A bidirectional stream also opens when a MAX_STREAM_DATA frame is received.
-Receiving a MAX_STREAM_DATA frame implies that the remote peer has opened the stream and is providing flow control credit.
+An endpoint opens a bidirectional stream when a MAX_STREAM_DATA frame is received from the peer for that stream.
+Receiving a MAX_STREAM_DATA frame for an unopened stream indicates that the remote peer has opened the stream and is providing flow control credit.
 A MAX_STREAM_DATA frame might arrive before a STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.

-Before creating a stream, all lower-numbered streams of the same type MUST be created.
-That means that receipt of a frame that would open a stream causes all lower-numbered streams of the same type to be opened in numeric order.
+Before creating a stream, all streams of the same type with lower-numbered stream IDs MUST be created.
+This means that receipt of a frame that would open a stream causes all streams of the same type with lower-numbered stream IDs to be opened in numeric order.
 This ensures that the creation order for streams is consistent on both endpoints.

 In the "Recv" state, the endpoint receives STREAM and STREAM_DATA_BLOCKED frames.
 Incoming data is buffered and can be reassembled into the correct order